MinBZK/nl-wallet/documentation/relying-party.md

 ### Configuring Cross-Origin Resource Sharing (optional)

-Cross-Origin Resource Sharing can be configured on the verification server for when the Relying Party website is hosted on a different Url than the verification server.
+Cross-Origin Resource Sharing (CORS) can be configured on the verification server for when the Relying Party website is hosted on a different URL than the verification server.

-To configure CORS, you need to add `allow_origins` to the `[verifier]` section with a list of all the Relying Party urls.
+To configure CORS, you need to add `allow_origins` to the `[verifier]` section with a list of all the Relying Party URLs.
 Replace `"https://example.com"` in the following snippet with a comma separated list of the required urls.

 ```toml